 You also have factors like the relevance of your message to the audience, the flow or sequence by which information is presented, and even the skill of the presenter.

 Keep reading as we go through all the steps needed to create a presentation that clicks with your audience.
+You can follow along by creating a free account.

 1. Tailor your presentation to the event and its audience